Contextualized Messages Boost Graph Representations: Proofs

-Note that $D$ is a distance metric\footnote{See \citet{joshi2011comparing} for more details.} since $-d$ is conditionally positive definite by Lemma \ref{lemma:negative_distance} and $k$ is positive definite by Theorem \ref{theorem:cpd_pd}.
-By the linearity of the inner product, it may be shown that
+Note that $D$ is indeed a \textit{pseudometric} since $k$ is positive definite as noted by \citet{joshi2011comparing}.\footnote{If $k$ is also \textit{integrally strictly positive definite} \citep{sriperumbudur2010hilbert}, then the hash function $G$ becomes injective and $D$ becomes a metric.} By the reproducing property of $k$ and the linearity of the inner product, it may be shown that

 where